Here’s why learning English in England is the only way to go:

 Studying in England will almost undoubtedly give your voice extra allure, a certain global appeal if you will, making your family and friends draw similarities between you and Prince Harry or Emma Watson.
 This is always going to be good personal PR.

 The English accent has a subtle clarity that adds sophistication to any dinner-table discussion – well at least that’s what my friends from the States tell me.

 England boasts some of the world’s best universities.
 The most famous are Oxford and Cambridge, alongside the London institutes such as London School of Economics and Imperial College.

 These universities are all part of the ‘Russell Group’, an umbrella name given to a collection of the most historic and reputable universities in the UK.
 Other members of this elite group include Manchester, University College London, and Bristol.

-Experience city life like never before in the fashion, art, and cultural world capital London, or head north to gritty Manchester, home to two iconic football clubs and a thriving music scene.
-The great variety within England means you can also experience academic college towns like Oxford, or find yourself at one with nature and the coast in Eastbourne or Bournemouth.
+The great variety within England means you can also experience academic college towns like Oxford or Cambridge, or find yourself at one with the coast in seaside cities like Eastbourne, Brighton or Bournemouth.

 This leads nicely to my final point.

 ‘Englishness’ is an extremely hard concept to pinpoint, especially in the modern era of globalization and immigration.
 One thing that characterizes England as a country, however, is the incredible diversity across all aspects of life.
 Diversity in culture, geography, cuisine and customs, which all combine to create a national tapestry of spectacular, colorful contrasts.